christyxgeorge/wfengine/README.md

 # wfengine
 An attempt to build a simple Workflow Engine

 The prototype implementation of the Orchestrator is included in.
-Details of the same are included in [a relative link](./wfengine.md)
+Details of the same are included in [wfengine.md](./wfengine.md)

-For a full architectural consideration, please check [a relative link](./architecture.md)
+For a full architectural consideration, please check [architecture.md](./architecture.md)